Divide and Confer: Aggregating Information without Verification: Introduction

-We examine this problem by studying optimal aggregation mechanisms in a multi-sender cheap talk environment.
+To answer this question, we study the design of information aggregation rules in a multi-sender cheap talk environment.
 A receiver faces a binary decision: ``accept'' or ``reject''.
-While the payoff to reject is known, all players' payoffs from accept increase in an aggregate state variable.
-We consider a population of $N$ biased senders, each receiving a private signal about the state.
-The senders share a common bias toward acceptance.
-Crucially, the senders' signals are unconditionally independent, meaning no sender can verify another's report.\footnote{This structure of private information also satisfies the statistical properties of privacy developed in \citet{strack2024privacy} and \citet{he2024private}.
-Hence, privacy of information and verifiability are intimately related.} We take a mechanism design approach to find aggregation rules that maximize the \emph{receiver's} payoff in this environment.
+While the payoff to reject is known, all players' payoffs from accept increase in a stochastic state variable.
+There is a population of $N$ senders, each observing a private signal about the state, and sharing a common bias toward acceptance.
+Signals are i.i.d. across senders and the state is the sum of the signals divided by $\sqrt{N}$.
+This information structure has two critical features for our analysis.
+First, information is unverifiable: because the signals are unconditionally independent, no sender's report can be verified against another's.
+Second, it captures informational division: the collective private information (as measured by the variance of the state variable) stays constant in $N$, while the information held by each sender shrinks as $N$ grows.
+Our goal is to characterize the transfer-free recommendation mechanism that maximizes the receiver's payoff when the population is arbitrarily large.

-Of particular interest is the mechanism\textquoteright s ability to improve the payoffs when the same amount of information is divided among a larger number of agents.
-To examine this question, we adjust the informativeness of each sender's signal so that as the number of senders changes, their collective private information (i.e., the total variance of the state variable) stays constant relative to their conflict of interest with the receiver.
-Formally, in our baseline model, we assume that signals are i.i.d. across senders and that the state is the sum of the signals divided by $\sqrt{N}$.\footnote{As we describe in Section \ref{sec:The-Value-of_mediator}, the large economy is equivalent to one in which the \textit{state }is the realization path of a standard Brownian motion where each sender observes the incremental change of its path.
-In Section \ref{subsec:General-Preferences}, we allow for general dependence of payoffs on the realization of signals.}